shortcut/libphonenumber/README.md

 Status
 ======

-This library is fully stable and is used in production by several companies.
+This library is fully stable and is used in production.
+When [Google's libphonenumber](https://github.com/google/libphonenumber) is updated, run `make update`, commit `metagen.go`, and push a new sem-ver tag, and then run `make docs`, to distribute the version.

 Examples
 ========